Geometry & Overlap Implementation

 If your responsibility extends beyond first-day alignment to long-term predictable behavior, this page explains where geometry responsibility must live.

-The Root Problem: Geometry and blending are Often Treated as a Tool, Not a Responsibility
+The Root Problem: Geometry, Blending and Overlap, are often treated as separated functions, Not a Responsibility

 In many projection systems, geometry correction and edge blending are treated as separate setup tasks: